 Volunteer to make a different in a child’s life.
 The Homeless Families Foundation‘s mission is to end homelessness by supporting children and families to get them to a stable lifestyle.
 Whether it’s reading to children or stocking their shelves there’s always a job to be done.

 Habitat For Humanity builds housing for families in need.
 This homes change the lives of families all across central Ohio as the housing crisis continues to be a major issue.
 Volunteer your time with the building, the awareness, and much more.

-The OSU Star House provides homeless teens with the resources they need to find housing, get back to school, and become a successful adult.
+Star House provides homeless teens with the resources they need to find housing, get back to school, and become successful adults.
 Volunteer your time in their donation warehouse or go through some training to be an engagement volunteer with the teens.

 The Mid-Ohio Foodbank keeps an ongoing calendar of volunteer opportunities and events coming up.
 You could help stock grocery items in the Kroger pantry or even prep meals at one of their meal giveaways.
 Volunteers can register on their website for a multitude of opportunities.

 Meals on Wheels provides over 6,000 meals a day and you can help by volunteering as a driver or with a group to deliver.
 These meals are crucial parts of some people’s lives and a great way to really make a difference in a person’s day.

 Keeping pets happy and healthy is the best way to get them adopted into forever homes.
 Spend some time at the Capital Area Human Society feeding, cleaning, playing and loving the cats, dogs, and even bunnies!